Novimatrem/novisona/about.markdown

 • On the regular: Spends her time in bed.
 She's a gamer gainer kitty, playing games a lot of the time, with a wireless controller, and watching videos- between the times she's stuffing her face.

 • Temperament: She's a little empty-headed, sometimes, but she means well- she has a good heart and kind soul.
+She's sweet.

 • Tail: she has a reasonable length adorable fluffy cat tail, which is colored similarly to the rest of her fur, it's usually squished by her fat butt